nas5w/typeofnan-javascript-quizzes/content/questions/Array-Method-findIndex/index.md

   - 'False // correct'
 ---

-When using array.findIndex it will return 0 indicating that no element passed the test.
+True or False: when using `array.findIndex` it will return 0 indicating that no element passed the test.

 <!-- explanation -->
+`findIndex` will actually return a `-1` since `0` would be a legitimate array index!

-findIndex will actually return a -1.
-This array method executes a callback function for each index until a truthy value is returned.
+Under the hood, this array method executes a callback function for each index until a truthy value is returned.
 If the array length is 0 or if the callback never returns a truthy value then findIndex will return -1.